learn-co-curriculum/fewpjs-fns-as-first-class-data-do-behavior/README.md

 ## Learning Goals

-- Create a "First-Class" function
+- Create a JavaScript function triggered by an event

 ## Introduction

-(Talk about first class functions again with a basic example)
+In review, functions in JavaScript are first-class data.
+They are treated like any other variable and we can pass them as values to other functions.
+In this lab, we're going to demonstrate some of JavaScript's capabilities.

 ## Create a "First-Class" Function